baseboxorg/jeffskinnerbox.github.io/content/articles/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 ```

 You should now be able to insert the cloned SD Card into a brand new Raspberry Pi and boot it up,
-without any problems.
+but you will likely run into some problems.
-But obviously, there are some things you may want to change on a cloned Raspberry Pi.
+There are some things you want to change on the cloned Raspberry Pi SC Card.
-For example, you should change the cloned Raspberry Pi’s host name,
+For one thing, you should change the cloned Raspberry Pi’s host name
 so it doesn’t conflict with the original Raspberry Pi on the network.
 This is easily done: